Azure/Edge-infrastructure-quickstart-template/README.md

 ## Scenario 1: Create your fist site (for Greenfiled customers)

-**Overview**: If you don't have any existing edge resources set up yet, this scenario can help you quickly set uo a fresh new site using a pre-defined infrastructure template.
+**Overview**: If you don't have any existing edge resources created yet, this scenario can help you quickly set up a fresh new site using a pre-defined infrastructure template.
 Otherwise, feel free to skip this scenario if you already have a testing resource group with AKS on HCI.

 **Steps**: [Create your first site](./doc/Add-first-Site.md)

 **Expected outcome**:

 * A PR containing Terraform code set up for AKS Arc, HCI, Arc extensions under a single resource group
-* A PR containign the pre-defined CI/CD pipeline containing 3 stages: Dev, QA, Prod
+* A PR containing a pre-defined CI/CD pipeline with the 3 stages: Dev, QA, Prod
 * Provisioning action will happen in your side (*merge the PR to `main`*)

 ## Scenario 2: Scale more sites (Private Preview)

 The following guidance will streamline your setup of the scaling configuration code with Terraform and Github Actions, preparing you for scaling your production fleet.
-You have two options (also illustrated in the diagram below): set up the repository with the static settings or you can use our automation pipeline to codify and replicate your existing PoC setting.
+You have two options (also illustrated in the diagram below): set up the repository with the static settings or you can use our automation pipeline to codify and replicate your existing PoC settings.

 ### User workflow diagram